sofiaunnie/practice2024/README.md

 - used string builder to be able to modify the content of the string builder object without creating a new one
 - used a main loop to accept commands
 - used switch statement to handle different operations
-- for the C ch1 to ch2 command, created a method .
+- for the C ch1 to ch2 command, I created a method .
+- for the U command, I converted the string to uppercase.
+- for the L command, I converted the string to lowercase.
+- for the R command, I reversed the characters of the string.
+- for the Z command, I undid the most recent change by reverting to the original string.